 Note: This figure illustrates the percentage of survey participants who stated their motivations to accept their employers' default pay offer during 2023.
 Each bar in the figure represents the following answer choices in order: "I am unlikely to be able to find a higher paying job that suits me as well as my current job, perhaps because of the perks and benefits offered by my job, or because there are few good alternative jobs."; "My company does not negotiate to increase my pay.
 Perhaps because they would have to lay off workers or because they can replace me with another employee."; "My company sets pay in line with the rest of the industry, and industry-wide pay is not growing, perhaps because of the state of the overall economy."; "Taking actions to raise my pay, such as a difficult conversation or searching for a new job, is too difficult.
-These actions take too much time or effort, or risk a conflict with my employer."; "My contract was negotiated before the higher inflation."; and "Other, please add additional comments below".
+These actions take too much time or effort, or risk a conflict with my employer."; "My employer's default wage offer was satisfactory, because they offered wage growth in excess of the increase in my cost of living."; "My contract was negotiated before the higher inflation."; and "Other, please add additional comments below".
 The data in this figure only includes respondents who stated that they accepted their employers' default pay offer during 2023.